|Rewards Rating:||3.9 / 5|

 Current sign-up bonus

 The United Explorer card bonus typically fluctuates between 40,000 and 60,000 miles, so if you’ve been debating getting a United card and are looking for a large influx of miles, now is a fine time to apply.
-However, if you’re not in a rush, it may be worth waiting to see if the card’s bonus increases in the near future.

 Unfortunately, the United Explorer card does not offer a miles bonus on your card member anniversary – like with many other airline cards.
 However, cardholders do earn two one-time passes to the United Club every year.
 Chase values this perk at more than $100, which more than offsets the card’s annual fee.